DannyGGWP/Art-Learning/Lectures/Basic Head Structure Lecture.md

   - learning
 creation date: 2025-01-21T11:10:00
 source: https://www.youtube.com/watch?v=2T7cDY7YDsg
+updated on: 2025-01-23
 ---
-# How to draw the head
+# How to draw the head 🤯
 ---
+Based on this excellent [lecture](https://www.youtube.com/watch?v=2T7cDY7YDsg)
 ## My 2 cents
 - Treat the head as the first [[Gesture]] of the body
 - Ear placement can help with perspective